 - Fraud, or

-One of the best ways to avoid these issues is hiring an estate planning attorney to assist with drafting and executing the will.
+One of the best ways to avoid these issues is hiring a Florida estate planning attorney to assist with drafting and executing the will.
 If they still can’t be avoided, however, a Pensacola probate attorney can help you reach a resolution or defend against improper challenges to the will.

 Contact a Florida Probate Attorney